Skip to content

 International Agencies, Specializing in Greek Real Estate

 Elxis falls into this category.
-The advantage of this is that you have your point of contact and get answers to your questions in English, Dutch, or German, and can discuss everything with experienced brokers and legal experts that deal with international clients on a daily basis.
+The advantage of this is that you have your point of contact and get answers to your questions in English, Greek, Dutch, French, or German, and can discuss everything with experienced brokers and legal experts that deal with international clients on a daily basis.

 Expected Agent Fees

 You must sign a clear written agreement with an authorized broker, stating the agreed brokerage fee, in a language you understand.
 Never sign anything in Greek if you do not know exactly what it says.
+For most Greek real estate agents, the brokerage fee is between 2% and 4% plus VAT.

 5. The Accountant